impira/docquery/README.md

 # DocQA: An easy way to extract information from documents

-DocQA is a library and command-line tool that allows you to ask questions from text documents, using pre-trained machine learning models.
+DocQA is a library and command-line tool that makes it easy to analyze semi-structured and unstructed documents (PDFs, scanned images, etc.) using advanced machine learning.
+You simply point DocQA at one or more documents and specify a question you want to ask.
 DocQA is created by the team at [Impira](https://www.impira.com/) which is a market leading solution for working with documents.

 ## Quickstart (CLI)